Directly to the content

 Secondary plant compounds – the difficulty with bioavailability

-On the one hand, the problem with phytochemicals is their concentration.
-Large quantities of the pure substance are used in studies.
-To z.B. consume the amount of quercetin used there, we would need up to 100 apples - daily.
-For resveratrol there are, depending on the study 12l of red wine and with sulforaphane it would be up to 40kg of broccoli - all per day.
+The problem with secondary plant compounds is, on the one hand, their Concentration.
+Large quantities of the pure substance are used in studies. z.Bthe amount of Quercetin To take it in, we would need up to 100 apples - daily.At the Resveratrol It depends on the study.
+12 liters of red wine and at Sulforaphan would be up to 40kg broccoli – all per day.

 Bioavailable berberine with chromium and zinc in the mineral complex Berbersome

-Not only quercetin and berberine need a little help to increase bioavailability, but also the sulforaphanecontained in broccoli.
-In green vegetables, this anti-inflammatory molecule is still present in its precursor, glucoraphanin .
-This is converted into sulforaphane in our intestines with the help of the enzyme myrosinase.
-However, the efficiency is not very high - it is about 10% and usually even lower, sincez.B . the individual substances are washed out by cooking for too long.
+Not only quercetin and berberine need a little help to increase bioavailability, but also the [unclear] contained in broccoli.
+SulforaphanIn green vegetables, this anti-inflammatory molecule is still in its precursor stage. the glucoraphanin before.
+This occurs in our intestines. with the help of the enzyme myrosinase in sulforaphane converted.
+The Efficiency However, it is not very large – it is located at approximately 10% and usually even lower, since z.B. the individual substances are washed out by cooking for too long.

-For this reason, Sulforapro contains both glucoraphanin and myrosinase.
-And there is another trick to ensure that the active ingredient arrives exactly where it is needed.
-In the intestine.
+For this reason it contains Sulforapro both glucoraphanin and myrosinaseAnd there's another trick to ensure that the active ingredient reaches exactly where it's needed: the intestines.
 The magic word here is: Gastro-resistant capsules.

-Sulforaphane from molecular precursors combined with the finest broccoli extract - a natural source of sulforaphane
+Sulforaphane from molecular precursors combined with the finest broccoli extract - a natural source of sulforaphane.

-The right size is important
+The right size matters

-The molecules we consume every day all come in very different sizes.
-Some of them are too large to be absorbed directlyz.B. collagen and hyaluron , both important molecules for skin health.
-These substances form long molecular chains that cannot be absorbed by our body.
-So if we want to ingest collagen or hyaluronic acid through food, we have to pack the molecules into smaller packages, so-called peptide shells.
-These contain pieces of the original substance that have already been broken down.
+The molecules we ingest daily come in a wide range of sizes.
+Some of them are too large to be absorbed directly – z.B.
+Collagen and Hyaluron, both Important molecules for skin healthThese substances form long molecular chains that are not absorbable by our bodies.So, shall we Collagen or to obtain hyaluronic acid through food, we need to package the molecules in smaller sizes, in so-called Peptide shells.
+These already contain crushed pieces of the starting substance.
 This is where it gets a little complicated.

-In collagen the studies were able to show that it is advantageous if the fragments in the peptide shells are as small as possible.
-With Hyaluron it is exactly the opposite.
-Larger fragments, known as high molecular weight hyaluronan, have shown better results in human studies.
+At Collagen The studies showed that it is advantageous if the Fragments in the peptide shells should be as small as possible..
+At Hyaluron is exactly the oppositeLarger fragments, so-called high molecular weight hyaluronic acid, showed better results in studies with humans.

-Conclusion on absorption pathways
+Conclusion Absorption pathways

 Sources